Please note that some of these services and spaces may be unavailable or limited during COVID-19.

 Rooms, Technology and Equipment

 The Oak Creek Civic Center has a multitude of rooms available for use.
-Study rooms are free to use for up to 4 hours per day (1-8 people) or meeting room rentals are available for use with a fee (1-150 people).
-The study rooms do not have any technology in the room (except for the Business Center), whereas the meeting rooms are typically equipped with phone conference equipment (the smaller meeting rooms) and projection monitors that can be hooked up wirelessly or using HDMI/VGA cables.
-Study rooms can be booked only a week in advance.
-Meeting rooms can be reserved up to 90 days in advance but must be reserved at least 1 week in advance.
+Study rooms are free to use for up to 4 hours per day (1-8 people).
+The study rooms do not have any technology in the room, except for the Business Center which has a monitor that can be hooked up using HDMI/VGA cables.
+Study rooms can be booked up to 6 days in advance.
+To get more information on the rooms available, go to the Study Rooms page.

-Wi-Fi is available throughout the building – there is no password required.
+WiFi is available throughout the building—no password required.

 Books and Newspapers